Burned homes sit for months in Texas

-AUSTIN, Texas (KXAN) — Neighbors in two different parts of Austin, Texas, are frustrated as burned and damaged properties have sat in disrepair for months.
+Neighbors in two different parts of Austin, Texas, are frustrated as burned and damaged properties have sat in disrepair for months.
+KTLA’s sister station KXAN reports.

 Diana Melcer Whitson said the view from her north Austin home is eye-catching for all the wrong reasons.
 Her neighbor’s home is fire-damaged, and the yard is filled with mannequins, vacant vehicles and painted signs.